VirtoCommerce/vc-docs/platform/user-guide/docs/subscription/overview.md

 ![Edit subscription](media/edit-subscription.png)

-## View Subscriptions in Order Module
+## View subscriptions in order module

 To view the created subscriptions by the order for which they were created: